Picovoice Wordmark

 Overview

-Eagle consists of two distinct steps: Enrollment and Recognition.
+Eagle Speaker Recognition consists of two distinct steps: Enrollment and Recognition.
 In the enrollment step, Eagle analyzes a series of utterances from a particular speaker to learn their unique voiceprint.
 This step results in a Profile object, which can be stored and utilized during inference.
 During the Recognition step, Eagle compares the incoming frames of audio to the voiceprints of all enrolled speakers in real-time to determine the similarity between them.

 Quick Start